lynnfaraday/aresmush.com/_root/tutorials/code/chopping-block.md

     tel a b c=wherever

 Ares commands are designed to work on lists where it makes sense, eliminating the need for dolists.
-At least, that's the theory.
-If you find something missing, please provide [feebdack](/feedback).
+If you find a command that you think should work on lists but doesn't - please provide [feebdack](/feedback).

 ## Darkness